RedHatInsights/ocp-advisor-frontend/README.md

 1. Clone https://github.com/RedHatInsights/insights-results-aggregator-mock.
 2. Follow "How to build the service" and "How to start the service."
-3. Once having IRA-mock server running locally, run the OCP Advisor with `npm run start:beta:mock`.
+3. Once having IRA-mock server running locally, run the OCP Advisor with `npm run start:mock`.

 ### Recommendation ID examples